-Pursuing a claim in Illinois can be a complex and time-consuming process.
+Pursuing a medical malpractice case in Illinois can be a complex and time-consuming process.
 The initial steps in the case will include:

 - Getting copies of your medical records